awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_PredictedItem.md

 Length Constraints: Maximum length of 256\.
 Required: No

+ **score**   <a name="personalize-Type-RS_PredictedItem-score"></a>
+A numeric representation of the model's certainty that the item will be the next user selection\.
+For more information on scoring logic, see [How Recommendation Scoring Works](getting-recommendations.md#how-scores-work)\.
+Type: Double
+Required: No

 ## See Also<a name="API_RS_PredictedItem_SeeAlso"></a>

 For more information about using this API in one of the language\-specific AWS SDKs, see the following: